wzskytop/PRSim-Code/README.md

-# PRSim:Sublinear Time SimRank Computation on Large Power-Law Graphs
+# PRSim: Sublinear Time SimRank Computation on Large Power-Law Graphs
 Authors: Zhewei Wei(zhewei@ruc.edu.cn), Xiaodong He(hexiaodong_1993@ruc.edu.cn)

 Please cite our paper if you choose to use our code.